Chirag-ahir/JAVA-All-Basic/README.md

 Polymorphism is the ability of an object to identify as more than one type.

 >What is Abstraction ? <br>

-Hiding internal details and showing functionality is known as abstraction.
+Hiding internal details and showing functionality to the user is known as abstraction.
 For example phone call, we don't know the internal processing.

 What is Abstract method ?<br>
 A method which is declared as abstract and does not have implementation is known as an abstract method.